Edgar Cayce, the Sleeping Prophet, and famous Akashic Records Reader

 In the year 2000, I moved to Virginia Beach and lived there for about two years.
 During that time, I regularly visited the A.R.E. and studied reflexology there.

-I was interested in Edgar Cayce’s work but didn’t connect with the concept of the Akashic Records at the time.
+I was interested in Edgar Cayce’s work and knew about him.
+I used to regularly visit the A.R.E. but didn’t connect with the concept of the Akashic Records at the time.

 It wasn’t until 2010 when a book arrived that I hadn’t ordered in the mail, and my mother got very sick and passed away, that I started to connect to the Akashic energy.